- Complement levels in glomerular diseases

 Radiolucent

-- Calcium phosphate and struvite stones are formed in alkaline urine; seen after acetazolamide intake due to increased urine calcium and pH; distal RTA shows calcium phosphate stones
+- Calcium phosphate and struvite stones form in alkaline urine.
+They may be seen after acetazolamide intake due to increased urine calcium and pH.
+Distal RTA is associated with calcium phosphate stones.

-- Calcium oxalate, uric acid and cystine stones are formed in acidic urine.
+- Calcium oxalate, uric acid, and cystine stones form in acidic urine.

-- Increased urinary calcium predisposes to calcium stones and is seen in increased salt intake, low or high vitamin D levels, increased diet acid load such as cheese, meats, diary etc.
+- Increased urinary calcium predisposes to calcium stones and may be seen with increased salt intake, low or high vitamin D levels, and increased dietary acid load (such as cheese, meats, dairy, etc.).

 - Antibiotics can increase formation of calcium oxalate stones by increasing oxalate levels in the gut.

-- Uric acid stones may be seen in metabolic syndrome, gout, diabetes, obesity, high protein diet, myeloproliferative disorders, diarrhea, probenecid
+- Uric acid stones may be seen in metabolic syndrome, gout, diabetes, obesity, high-protein diet, myeloproliferative disorders, diarrhea, and probenecid.

 Paraneoplastic syndrome associated with RCC